Updated May 9, 2023

-Step 4: Enter your desired length of the password (as an example 11).
+Step 4: Enter your desired password length (as an example 11).

-Step 5: Click on the Input Message tab and provide a message displayed on the selection of cell.
+Step 5: Click on the Input Message tab and provide a message displayed on the cell selection.

-Step 6: Click on the Error Alert tab, provide a Title and the Error message, which will be displayed if a user entered an invalid length password.
+Step 6: Click on the Error Alert tab to provide a Title and the Error message, which will be displayed if a user enters an invalid length password.

 On the Selection of Cell, an Input message will be displayed.

 Enter a text which has a text length of 11.
 It will be selected successfully.